 Custom removal requests

-Sometimes, data leaks show up in unexpected places, and that’s where custom removal requests come in handy.
-Both DeleteMe and Optery let you flag specific personal details you want to be erased — but they take different approaches.
+Sometimes, data leaks show up in unexpected places, which is where custom removal requests come in handy.
+Both DeleteMe and Optery let you flag specific details you want erased — but the way they do it varies.

-With DeleteMe, you get unlimited custom removal requests built right into your plan.
-If you find your private info floating around somewhere they don’t already cover, just send it their way, and their team will take care of it.
-It’s a great option for anyone who wants that extra layer of control.
+With DeleteMe, you get unlimited custom removal requests built right into your plan (in fact, most requests fall into this category).
+If you find your private info floating around somewhere the company doesn’t already cover, just send it DeleteMe’s way and its team will take care of it.
+This is a great option for anyone who wants that extra layer of control.

 Optery’s “Ultimate” plan also includes custom removals, letting you request takedowns from data brokers beyond its standard coverage.
 There’s no hard limit on requests, but processing starts 30 days after you subscribe.